Dan-Patterson/numpy_geometry/images/1_README.md

 ## Image files ##

-Copies of documentation images will be kept here.
+Copies of documentation images are kept here.